Cardiff, New South Wales: History

 The first people of this land were the Awabakal whose territory included Cardiff.
 The Awabakal tribe were hunters and gatherers who would keep moving in order to prevent exhausting their supplies, camping at various sites for days and sometimes weeks.

 Cardiff's history is defined by coal mining, orchards and the construction of the Sydney to Newcastle railway.

 Originally known as Winding Creek after the stream which wound its way from south-east to north-west across the central valley of the area, the area then became known as Lymington after one of the mines in the area.
 The name Lymington kept being confused with Flemington by postal authorities, so another name change was recommended.
 There were a number of Welsh settlers living in the area, and on the suggestion of one of them, James Edwards, the name Cardiff was chosen after the capital of Wales.
 It was officially adopted in 1889.

 Early Settlers

 The first land grant was a parcel of 2,560 acres (10.4 km^{2}) to Joseph Weller in 1833, stretching west of the current Macquarie Road to Argenton and Cockle Creek.
 This grant was later transferred to the Wallsend Coal Company.

 Other selections were taken up from 1862 to the east of the Weller grant.

 Coal Mines

 In the latter part of the 19th century coal mining, became prevalent in the area.
 Lymington (1882) and South Wallsend (1884, later renamed Cardiff) collieries both started production in the vicinity of the current Cardiff South.
-During the Depression of the 1930's 8 small pits operated: Tickhole, Austral, Rosebank, Ajax, Jubilee, Rising Sun, Hillside and the old Myall Extended, which was reopened.
+During the Depression of the 1930s 8 small pits operated: Tickhole, Austral, Rosebank, Ajax, Jubilee, Rising Sun, Hillside and the old Myall Extended, which was reopened.
 An opencut operated during World War II and closed in 1947.